|[ PIBWL home page » Polish armour » armoured trains » Nr.55 ] [ Polish artillery ] [ Steel Panthers ] [ what's new ] [ Links ]|

 In 1939, each wagon was armed with one 75mm wz.02/26 field gun (modified Russian 3in Putilov gun) in an end cylindrical turret, rotating at about 320°.
 Initially, in 1920s they had Russian 76.2mm wz.02 Putilov guns or 76.2mm wz.14 Lender guns or other guns of similar caliber.
 Other armament consisted initially of two machine guns in the sides and possibly one MG in a high turret (a drawing to the right shows the original wagon's look, nr 02006 of "Pilsudczyk").
 By early 1930s, the wagons were modified, and since then they were armed with four 7.92mm wz.08 Maxim (MG-08) machine guns in standard cylindrical mountings, two on each side.
 There was also added the fifth anti-aircraft MG of the same type in a new roof turret (a maximum elevation was 90°).
 The ammunition carried in a wagon was presumably some 100-120 artillery rounds and some 3,750 rounds per each MG (in 250-round belts), like in other Polish wagons.

 The wagon was built of rounded armour strips.
 Its thickness was up to 20mm, but it was probably made of boiler steel, not armour steel.
 The sides were probably covered with oak planks from the inside, like in other Polish wagons.
 The wagon had doors in end wall only, enabling passing between wagons, and hatches in a bottom.
+During the modernization it was fitted with partial armoured skirt, protecting sides of a floor and wheels only.
 Crew was probably about 17-20 men (by comparison with twin turret wagons).
 Length was about 11.6 m

 |Assault wagon from armoured train Nr.
 55, captured by the Germans.|